30 Hours free childcare for 3 and 4 year olds

 - One parent is employed and one parent has substantial caring responsibilities based on specific benefits received for caring or one parent is employed and one parent is disabled or incapacitated based on receipt of specific benefits.

-Parents who need help with applying can call the Childcare Choices Service Customer Interaction centre on 0300 123 4097 and apply over the phone.
+Parents who need help with applying can call Childcare Choices on 0300 123 4097 and apply over the phone.
 Parents that complete their original application over the phone will need to phone the centre back to reconfirm their eligibility.

 Please note: this telephone service is provided by the government and not Rochdale Borough Council.
 We are unable to access this service for you or on your behalf.